Why Trust This LearnDash Review?

 LearnDash Review: Pros and Cons

 Based on the feature chart above and the discussion throughout this review, LearnDash gets a strong review.
-It's the top WordPress plugin LMS on the list.
+It's the top WordPress plugin LMS on the list due to all the positive reviews as well as my own experience with it.
 Here are the top pros and cons:

 - LMS Only, No Membership Module